How To Make Money In A Bear MarketMay 10, 2022

 Given we invest over the medium to long term, we stand by all of our historical & upcoming research, picks, & portfolios.

 But in the short term, as we've mentioned one thousand times, volatility is here to stay.

-So with rising inflation, one solution that many investors are turning toward is inflation-linked assets such as oil, gold, wheat & other commodities.
+So with rising inflation, one solution that many investors are turning toward is inflation-linked assets such as oil, gold, wheat, soybeans, corn, etc.

 But commodities aren’t a perfect solution.
 They can be volatile.
 Their prices can stay in holding patterns even as inflation runs rampant, prompting you to pull your hair out, despairing: “Why isn’t anything making any money yet?”

 In times like these, it can be smart to start thinking about diversification of strategies rather than stocks.

 Enter “managed futures.”
 This strategy is “market-neutral,” which means it can thrive even in bear markets.
 And it just may be the outlet for investors who want to hedge against this downturn.

 We won't bury the lede.
 We think a small allocation to a Managed Futures strategy is a protective hedge against the uncertainty ahead in the stock market.
 And, our favorite managed futures ETF is DBMF.

 Check out its recent performance vs major indexes: